 Well, we'd like to say we sell only Rembrandts, Van Goghs, Tiffany Lamps and Original Remington Bronzes, but that's not quite exactly the truth.
-While we do get a good amount of high-end items (Like, Paintings for $120,000 and $136,000, and a Rare Chinese Screen for $230,000), the truth of the matter is we sell a huge variety of antiques and collectibles, from low-to-medium-to-high-end.
+While we do get a good amount of high-end items (Like, Paintings for $120,000 and $136,000, and a Rare Chinese Screen for $230,000), the truth of the matter is we sell a huge variety of antiques and collectibles, mostly from medium-to-high-end.
 These items include, but are not limited to, Chinese Antiques, Antique Furniture, Oriental Rugs, 50's, 60's, 70's Mid-Century Modern Furniture, Ornate Lighting Fixtures and Mirrors, Figurines, Lamps, Pottery Porcelain, Art Glass, Depression Glass, Carnival Glass, Stemware, Perfumes, Oriental Items, Antique Jewelry, Gold Jewelry (Both Antique & Contemporary), Vintage Costume Jewelry, Bakelite, Collectible Pens, Pocketwatches, Good-Quality or Antq.
 Wristwatches, Bronzes, Oil Paintings, Prints, Sculpture, Ephemera, Stamps, First Edition & Other Collectible Books, Advertising Items, Old Toys & Dolls, Antique or High-Quality Cameras, Crocks, Floor Lamps, Garden Statuary & Architectural Items, Stained & Leaded Glass Windows, Tapestries, Fancywork, an Occasional Automobile, etc., etc.

 Many of the items we auction come from estates, collections, people who are moving, people who are divorcing, people who need a little bit more space and a little less stuff, and people who just love to find treasures and sell them for more than they paid for them (Think American Pickers, for Example).
 We like to sell items that are desirable, that will get people jazzed and excited - NOT junk.
 Unfortunately, there is a fine line sometimes between a desirable collectible and junk.
 If you're not sure if you have gems or junk, let us know and we'll help you determine what you've got and what it's worth.
 We're Experts at it, as our Team has been Dealing with Estate Goods for 30, 40, and 50 Years.